 Are you ready to learn how to make it?

 Natural ointment to alleviate respiratory congestion

-When used topically, it can reduce congestion and alleviate other unpleasant symptoms, such as coughing, watery eyes, and sneezing.
+When used topically, it can reduce congestion and may even help alleviate other unpleasant symptoms, such as coughing, watery eyes, and sneezing.

 Its oils are derived from herbs that have been used for centuries for these types of applications: